AlexisMasseron/copyrightly.io/README.md

 Source: [ExpirableLib.sol](contracts/ExpirableLib.sol)

 This library contains the logic for items with a creation and expiry time.
-With it, manifestations (or claims) can expire after a certain amount of time.
+With it, manifestations (or complaints) can expire after a certain amount of time.
 It is testedf or **Manifestations** in:
 [manifestations_expirable.test.js](test/manifestations_expirable.test.js)

 ### Evidencable Contract

 Source: [Evidencable.sol](contracts/Evidencable.sol)

 This is a contract that provides the logic for items that can accumulate evidences.
-Manifestations (or claims) can receive evidences by extending this contract.
+Manifestations (or complaints) can receive evidences by extending this contract.

-The idea is that evidences are considered by curators to check the appropriateness of manifestations (and claims).
+The idea is that evidences are considered by curators to check the appropriateness of manifestations (and complaints).
-Moreover, they are counted so manifestations (or claims) that have accumulated at least one evidence do not expire, as tested for **Manifestations** in: [manifestations_expirable.test.js](test/manifestations_expirable.test.js)
+Moreover, they are counted so manifestations (or complaints) that have accumulated at least one evidence do not expire, as tested for **Manifestations** in: [manifestations_expirable.test.js](test/manifestations_expirable.test.js)

 ## Design Pattern Requirements